danielnilsson9/bbs-fw/PROTOCOL.md

 STC MCU continously resends first initialization command until NEC reponds which takes a few tries.
 During initialization the requests are echoed as response.

+An intreasting note:
+When reconfiguring with Bafang Config Tool updated parameters are not immediately sent to motor control MCU.
+Power cycle occur before new parameters are sent to secondary MCU.

 Note: In table below leading message header "AA" and trailing checksum has been left out.

 Request  | Response | Interpretation